 Toggle: English / Spanish

-Factor X (ten) deficiency is a disorder caused by too little of a protein called factor X in the blood.
-It leads to problems with normal blood clotting (coagulation).
+Factor X (ten) deficiency is a disorder caused by a lack of a protein called factor X in the blood.
+It leads to problems with blood clotting (coagulation).

-Factor X deficiency is often caused by a defect in the factor X gene that is passed through families.
+Factor X is one such coagulation factor.
+Factor X deficiency is often caused by an inherited defect in the factor X gene.
 This is called inherited factor X deficiency.
-Bleeding ranges from mild to severe depending on the extent of deficiency
+Bleeding ranges from mild to severe depending on how severe the deficiency is.

-Factor X deficiency may also develop due to another condition or use of medications.
-This is called “acquired factor X deficiency.”
+Factor X deficiency can also be due to another condition or use of certain medicines.
+This is called acquired factor X deficiency.
 Acquired factor X deficiency is common.
-It may be caused by:
+It can be caused by:

-- Lack of vitamin K (some newborns are born with vitamin K deficiency), systemic amyloidosis, severe liver disease
+- Lack of vitamin K (some newborns are born with vitamin K deficiency)

-- Use of medicines that prevent clotting (anticoagulants such as warfarin or Coumadin)
+- Use of medicines that prevent clotting (anticoagulants such as warfarin)

 Women with factor X deficiency may first be diagnosed when they have very heavy menstrual bleeding and bleeding after childbirth.
 The condition may be first noticed in newborn boys if they have bleeding that lasts longer than normal after circumcision.

-You can control blood loss by getting infusions of fresh or frozen plasma or concentrates of clotting factors into the blood.
+Bleeding can be controlled by getting intravenous (IV) infusions of plasma or concentrates of clotting factors.
 If you lack vitamin K, you can take vitamin K by mouth, through injections under the skin, or through a vein (intravenously).

-The outcome is most often good if the condition is mild or you get treatment.
+The outcome is good if the condition is mild or you get treatment.